 Students studying personal financial planning must earn a C or better in all support and major course requirements and maintain a 2.8 or better GPA to enroll in upper-division classes.
-The program also requires a paid internship in the financial planning/services industry, typically completed the summer prior to the senior year.
+The program also requires a paid residency in the financial planning/services industry, typically completed the summer prior to the senior year.

 Accelerated Bachelor’s-to-Master’s Degree Program.
 The accelerated bachelor’s-to-master’s degree program allows academically capable students to accelerate their undergraduate degree programs, begin graduate work in their fourth year, and finish both the bachelor’s and master’s degrees in a total of approximately five years.
 This is accomplished by allowing 9 hours of graduate coursework in personal financial planning to count towards the undergraduate degree and the master’s degree.
 Both degrees are granted upon completion of the entire accelerated degree.

 Minors.
 Two minors are available within the Department of Personal Financial Planning.
 A student may minor in personal financial planning (PFP) by completing a minimum of 28 hours to satisfy the education requirements set by the CFP® Board of Standards.
 A student who is not interested in meeting the CFP Board education requirement but wants to work in an affiliated profession may minor in studies in personal finance (SPF) by completing a minimum of 18 hours from selected courses.
-This minor is offered online only.
+Some of the minor is offered online only.